reiggrau/websocket-connect4/README.md

 Refresh http://localhost:8000/ in your web browser.
 Click various columns in the board.
 The server receives messages with the expected column number.

-There isn’t any feedback in the board because you haven’t implemented that yet.
-Let’s do it.
+There isn't any feedback in the board because you haven't implemented that yet.
+Let's do it.

 ## Transmit from server to browser

 In JavaScript, you receive WebSocket messages by listening to message events.
-Here’s how to receive a message from the server and deserialize it from JSON:
+Here's how to receive a message from the server and deserialize it from JSON:

 ```js
 websocket.addEventListener("message", ({ data }) => {